BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Introduction

 \section{Introduction}

-Large language models (LLMs) have recently achieved remarkable progress in natural language processing, computer vision, and 3D understanding, establishing a unified foundation for multimodal intelligence.
-In industrial applications, Computer-Aided Design (CAD) plays an indispensable role, widely used in manufacturing, aerospace, and architecture.
-CAD models are precisely defined by Boundary Representations (Brep).
-Unlike point clouds or triangle meshes, BReps encode exact parametric surfaces together with watertight topology, making them both information-rich and structurally constrained for downstream geometric reasoning and symbolic manipulation.
-Enabling LLMs to directly ``read'' and understand Breps would drive significant advances in industrial model design and intelligent manufacturing.
+Large language models (LLMs) have recently achieved remarkable progress in natural language processing ~\cite{anil2023palm2technicalreport,openai2024gpt4technicalreport,jiang2024mixtralexperts}, computer vision ~\cite{liu2023visualinstructiontuning,li2023blip2bootstrappinglanguageimagepretraining,bai2023qwenvlversatilevisionlanguagemodel},and 3D understanding ~\cite{xu2024pointllmempoweringlargelanguage,zhu2024llava,tang2024minigpt3defficientlyaligning3d},establishing a unified foundation for multimodal intelligence.
+In industrial applications, Computer-Aided Design (CAD) plays an indispensable role, widely used in manufacturing, aerospace, and architecture~\cite{heidari2025geometricdeeplearningcomputeraided}.
+CAD models are precisely defined by Boundary Representations (B-reps), which serve as the predominant format for expressing complex geometries in freeform surface modeling~\cite{xu2024brepgenbrepgenerativediffusion}.
+Unlike point clouds or triangle meshes, B-reps encode exact parametric surfaces together with a watertight topology and explicit topological adjacency, making them both information-rich and structurally constrained for downstream geometric reasoning and symbolic manipulation.
+Enabling LLMs to directly parse and reason over native B-rep models would drive significant advances in industrial model design and intelligent manufacturing.

-However, existing approaches are incapable of directly processing the underlying geometric and topological structure of CAD models.
-Some generate CAD command sequences that are later executed by a CAD kernel.
-For instance, Xu~et~al.~\cite{Cad-mllm} proposed CAD-MLLM, a multimodal generative model that generates CAD command sequences to synthesize parametric CAD models from text, images, or point clouds.
-Researchers at Autodesk developed CadVLM and CAD-LLM~\cite{cadvlm,Cad-llm}, which leverage pretrained models to generate sketch sequences for tasks such as CAD sketch auto-completion and constraint reasoning.
-Similarly, Xingang Li~et~al.~\cite{llm4cad} introduced LLM4CAD, where LLMs generate CAD programs to indirectly construct 3D models.
-Since these methods operate on command sequences rather than the underlying geometric and topological entities, they fail to capture the intrinsic shape structure and cannot perform genuine geometric or topological reasoning.
+However, existing large model frameworks still cannot directly process the native geometric and topological structures of CAD models.
+Instead of directly modeling B-reps, they typically convert CAD into executable intermediate representations—such as command sequences, sketch operation sequences, or program code—that are later executed by a CAD kernel.
+For example, CAD-MLLM~\cite{Cad-mllm} generates CAD command sequences to synthesize parametric models from text, images, or point clouds.
+CadVLM and CAD-LLM~\cite{cadvlm,Cad-llm} leverage pretrained models to generate sketch sequences for tasks such as sketch auto-completion and constraint reasoning, while cadrille and CAD-Coder~\cite{doris2025cadcoderopensourcevisionlanguagemodel,kolodiazhnyi2026cadrillemultimodalcadreconstruction} use LLMs to generate CAD programs for indirect 3D construction.
+Although these methods have shown progress for generation and editing, their operation space is largely procedural rather than the underlying B-rep entities (faces/edges) and topology, which limits genuine geometric or topological reasoning.
+Moreover, construction sequence data is extremely scarce, whereas native B-rep models are an industry-standard format that is abundant and easier to acquire at scale.